ClimateSmartAgCollab/HUB-Harmonization/library/index.md

 # Schema Library

 Welcome to the [Schema library](https://climatesmartagcollab.github.io/HUB-Harmonization/) for the Data Hub project.
-View and search schemas in the [Schema library](https://climatesmartagcollab.github.io/HUB-Harmonization/) amd contribute your schemas here on the GitHub backend.

 These is a library of active schema projects and so as documentation is refined the contents will change.